 Did you know your mental and emotional health may be damaged in the aftermath of an accident?
 Most people are so focused on their physical injuries and the recovery process that they don’t realize until much later that accidents can also have a debilitating impact on their emotional and mental health.

 Most people understand the process used to recover from losses related to a physical injury; however, recovering from emotional distress can be much more challenging and less straightforward.
 In some situations, accident victims will find that the emotional distress they encounter after an accident impacts their day-to-day lives and even impacts their ability to function normally and move forward after the accident.

 In some situations, an accident victim who is experiencing mental or emotional issues due to an accident caused by someone else can sue for compensation.
-If you find yourself in this situation, our legal team at Fetterman & Associates is here to help.
+If you find yourself in this situation, our legal team at Fetterman Law is here to help.
 Reach out to us to discuss your claim.

 Understanding Car Accident Damages

 Several types of damages can occur in a typical car accident.
 Accident victims can pursue recovery for their losses by filing a personal injury claim and, in some cases, a lawsuit against the party or parties who were responsible for the accident they were injured in.